anukaal/chat_bot/README.md

 * A chatbot is programmed to work independently from a human operator.
 It can answer questions formulated to it in natural language and respond like a real person.
 It provides responses based on a combination of predefined scripts and machine learning applications.

+* When it is asked a question, the chatbot will respond based on the knowledge database available to it at that point in time.
+If the conversation introduces a concept it is not programmed to understand, it will either deflect the conversation or potentially pass the communication to a human operator.
+Either way, it will also learn from that interaction as well as from future interactions.
+Thus, the chatbot will gradually grow in scope and gain relevance.